-Researchers at Children’s Hospital of Pittsburgh of UPMC have taken on multiple challenges in gastroenterology disorders.
+Researchers at UPMC Children’s Hospital of Pittsburgh have taken on multiple challenges in gastroenterology disorders.
 Pancreatitis, liver disease, biliary atresia, and inflammatory bowel disease are just a few of the many areas of focus.

 With funding from the National Institutes of Health, Children’s gastroenterology laboratories provide leadership in: understanding the physiology of lipases – enzymes that digest fats – and, more specifically, the roles these proteins play in digestion and disease; characterizing the function and regulation of intestinal transporters for water and bile acids; and the pathophysiology and treatment of alpha-1-antitrypsin deficiency, the most common genetic disease of the liver in childhood.